-Application to things existing before appointed day
+Application to things existing before 21 November 2021

-2. Unless it expressly provides otherwise, this Act applies to a thing existing on the appointed day as it applies to a thing coming into existence after that day.
+2. Unless it expressly provides otherwise, this Act applies to a thing existing on 21 November 2021 as it applies to a thing coming into existence after that date.

 Extension of Act to reciprocating countries